core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Updating the topic with iPATCH {#topic-update-resource-patch}

 A client can partially update a topic's configuration by submitting a partial topic representation in an iPATCH request to the topic URI.
 The iPATCH request allows for updating only specific fields of the topic while leaving the others unchanged.
-As with the PUT method, the topic properties "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.
+As with the POST method, the topic properties "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.

 On success, the broker returns a 2.04 (Changed) response and the current full resource representation.
 The broker only updates topic properties that are explicitly mentioned in the request.